EmergencyRx/network-lab/scenarios/dns-resolution-issue.md

 # Scenario: DNS Resolution Issue

-Setup:
+Baseline:
-- Client obtains IP configuration from router.
+- Client receives IP via DHCP.
-- Router forwards DNS to upstream resolver.
+- DNS should work via router.

 Fault:
-- Router DNS forwarding misconfigured or blocked.
+- DNS server misconfigured or unreachable.

 Tasks:
-- Verify IP configuration on client.
+- Inspect IP and DNS settings on client.
-- Use ping and dig/nslookup to isolate DNS vs connectivity.
+- Test ping by IP and hostname.
-- Correct DNS settings on router and confirm recovery.
+- Identify and correct DNS config on router or upstream.